COVESA/iot-event-analytics/test/integration-tests/conventions.md

 # Integration Test Naming Conventions

-__Important: Due to a breaking change (0.2.x to 0.3.0), the TestRunner can only launch TestSets based on JavaScript.
+__Important: Due to a breaking change (0.2.x to 0.3.0), the TestRunner can only launch TestSuites based on JavaScript.
 There will be fixes for Python and C++ available soon.__

 ## Talents